- Applying to study

 Manage your stress

 An overly stressed mind is an inefficient mind.
 Take timeout every day to unwind and relax mentally as well as physically.
 Make sure you have normal sleep patterns and do not miss sleep for work or study.
 Relaxation recordings are available online for you to use.
-There's also lots of information and resources available on the mental health and wellbeing website.

 Explore the area